Kentico/xperience-algolia/README.md

 _insightsService.LogFacetsViewed(facetedAttributes, "Store facets viewed", AlgoliaSiteSearchModel.IndexName);
 ```

 To log an event or conversion when a facet is clicked, we need to use a little AJAX.
-First, in the _\_AlgoliaFacetedAttribute.cshtml_ view which displays each check box, add a `data` attribute that stores the facet name and value (e.g. "coffeeIsDecaf:true"):
+First, in the _\_AlgoliaFacetedAttribute.cshtml_ view which displays each check box, add a `data` attribute that stores the facet name and value (e.g. "CoffeeIsDecaf:true"):

 ```cshtml
 <input data-facet="@(Model.Attribute):@Model.Facets[i].Value" asp-for="@Model.Facets[i].IsChecked" />